tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 ```

 `Value` implements all the operator methods like `__add__ ` to make the process
-painless and look as much like math as possible
+painless and look as much like normal Python math as possible

 it's different first because it has this `grad` field---which we'll talk more
 about later---but also because as it does the math it also builds up an AST